River, Lake, Backcountry

-The Redbreast Sunfish generally feast on snails, insects, and other invertebrates.
-Their favorite items on the menu are dragonfly larvae, mayflies, and small fishes; the Redbreast Sunfish are an opportunistic feeder.
-They also feed on clams, crayfish, and shrimp.
+Redbreast Sunfish are opportunist feeders that generally feast on snails, insects, and other invertebrates.
+Their favorite items on the menu are dragonfly larvae, mayflies, and small fishes They also feed on clams, crayfish, and shrimp.

-The Redbreast Sunfish can grow up to 12 inches and weigh up to 2.3 pounds.
-Generally, they can reach up to 9.1 inches.
+The Redbreast Sunfish grow up to 12 inches and weigh up to 2.5 pounds though more often found at 9 inches and 1 pound.
 They can live up to seven years but seldom beyond.

-The Redbreast Sunfish is popular to anglers as a prized game fish and a panfish.
-Anglers use live bait like waxworms, grasshoppers, crickets, nightcrawlers, and mealworms to capture Redbreast Sunfish.
-Small lures of flies are also effective in ensnaring Redbreast Sunfish.
-The Redbreast Sunfish is also popular with fly anglers during winter (look for them in waters as deep as 30 feet) because it tends to be lured more by the fly bait when the water is cooler.
+Anglers can use many types of live bait like waxworms, grasshoppers, crickets, nightcrawlers, and mealworms to capture Redbreast.
+Small lures of flies are also effective.
+They are also popular with fly anglers during cooler weather (look for them in waters as deep as 30 feet) because they tend to be an easier catch when the water is cooler.
 During most of the year, the Redbreast Sunfish remains in shallow water no deeper than 20 feet.

 Most anglers arm themselves with a light spinning tackle to capture this species of fish.
 Anglers can capture them by fishing from a drifting or slowly powered boat; angling from the bank can also be as effective.
 Anglers must not use a heavy line to avoid scaring the Redbreast Sunfish away.
 Smaller fishing tackle and hooks must be used as well as a small ⅛ to ¼ ounce sliding sinker and a 12-inch leader.